jatin69/mca201-DS/piazza-submissions/readme.md

 1. Write a program to implement stack using dynamic array(using template) Using the class definition sent via email  and documentation is mandatory

 2. Write a program to convert infix to postfix

+> scrapped off and merged with Lab exercises.